Berdir/simplenews/README.txt

     The template files are self documented listing all available variables.

+    Depending on how the mails are sent (e.g. how cron is triggered), either the default or the admin theme might be used, if one has been configured.
+    To prevent this, Simplenews supports the mail theme setting from the mailsystem module (http://drupal.org/project/mailsystem).
+Install it, choose
+    the mail theme and the newsletter templates from that theme will be used no matter which other themes are enabled.

     Using the fields Display settings each field of a simplenews newsletter can be displayed or hidden in 'plain text', 'HTML' and 'HTML text alternative' format.
 You find these settings at:
       Structure > Content types > Manage display.
     Enable the view modes you want to configure and configure their display.

-    Simplenews supports the mail theme setting from the mailsystem module (http://drupal.org/project/mailsystem).
-Install it, choose
-    the mail theme and the newsletter templates from that theme will be used no matter which other themes are enabled.

 10. SEND MAILING LISTS